·

 KORYS NACHTTANZ POST

-Melde dich gerne an, um in zwei- bis dreimonatigem Kontakt zu bleiben.
+Melde dich gerne an, um in zwei- bis dreimonatigem Kontakt mit mir und dem Nachttanz-Universum zu bleiben.

 Nutze, wenn möglich, keine Yahoo oder Gmail Adresse und kontrolliere unbedingt deinen Spam-Ordner!